-Please note: Current openings AND fellowship application are at the bottom of the page.
+Please note: Current openings AND the post-graduate fellowship program application are at the bottom of the page in the FAQS.

-Maria Droste Counseling Center has been serving the Denver community for nearly 30 years.
+The Maria Droste Counseling Center has been serving the Denver community for over 30 years.
 Our well-reputed master’s level internship program has trained roughly 20 students annually for more than 30 years and enabled us to have a broader impact on our community.

 Nestled within a supportive, multiculturally sensitive community, the fellowship program is a unique practice model that attends to new clinicians’ training and development.
 The postgraduate fellowship program started in 2016 and advances each year with feedback from our fellows and influence from our strategic initiatives.

 Choosing Fellowship Tracks

 The following are counseling tracks offered for our Post-Graduate Fellowship Program.
 You will rank the tracks according to your interests.
 Placement will be determined by the number of openings.